vivek-bombatkar/MyLearningNotes/spark/readme.md

   - When no execution memory is used, storage can acquire all the available memory and vice versa.
   - spark.memory.fraction
   - spark.memory.storageFraction
+- ***How Determining Memory Consumption***
+  - create an RDD, put it into cache, and look at the “Storage” page in the web UI
+  - SizeEstimator’s estimate - consumption of a particular object
+- Tuning Data Structures
+  - avoid the Java features that add overhead, such as pointer-based data structures and wrapper objects.
+  - prefer arrays of objects, and primitive types, instead of the standard Java or Scala collection classes
+  - Avoid nested structures with a lot of small objects and pointers when possible.
+  - Consider using numeric IDs or enumeration objects instead of strings for keys.
+- Serialized RDD Storage
+  - When your objects are still too large to efficiently store despite this tuning, a much simpler way to reduce memory usage is to store them in serialized form
+  - Downside is performance hit, as it add overhead of deserialization every time
+- Garbage Collection Tuning
+- ***Level of Parallelism***
+  -  Spark automatically sets the number of
+   - “map” tasks to run on each file according to its size (though you can control it through optional parameters to SparkContext.textFile, etc),
+   - and for distributed “reduce” operations, it uses the largest parent RDD’s number of partitions.
+  - spark.default.parallelism
+  - recommend 2-3 tasks per CPU core in your cluster.
+  - You can safely increase the level of parallelism to more than the number of cores in your clusters.
+ - ***Memory Usage of Reduce Tasks***
+  -  Spark’s shuffle operations (sortByKey, groupByKey, reduceByKey, join, etc) build a hash table within each task to perform the grouping, which can often be large.
+  - The simplest fix here is to increase the level of parallelism, so that each task’s input set is smaller
+ - ***Broadcasting Large Variables***
+  -  in general tasks larger than about 20 KB are probably worth optimizing.
+ - ***Data Locality***
+  - If data and the code that operates on it are together then computation tends to be fast
+  - Typically it is faster to ship serialized code from place to place than a chunk of data because code size is much smaller than data.
+Spark builds its scheduling around this general principle of data locality.
+  - Spark prefers to schedule all tasks at the best locality level, but this is not always possible.
+  - In situations where there is no unprocessed data on any idle executor, Spark switches to lower locality levels.
+  - There are two options:
+   - a) wait until a busy CPU frees up to start a task on data on the same server, or
+   - b) immediately start a new task in a farther away place that requires moving data there.
+  - What Spark typically does is wait a bit in the hopes that a busy CPU frees up.
+  - Once that timeout expires, it starts moving the data from far away to the free CPU.
+  - You should increase these settings if your tasks are long and see poor locality, but the default usually works well.
+- For most programs, switching to Kryo serialization and persisting data in serialized form will solve most common performance issues